Lujaw/hcard-builder/README.md

 - Add the upload function as right now, the upload doesn't trigger http request
 - Add tests for the client side code
 - Use localStorage to store the data
+- The ApiUrl in api.js is hardCoded, make it dynamic